Mithlond/codestyle/appserver/wildfly/src/site/markdown/index.md

 # About mithlond-codestyle-appserver-wildfly-reactor

 The Appserver Wildfly reactor contains projects that build tailored distributions of application servers.
-In the case of Wildfly, 3 things are added within the Nazgul add-on -
+In the case of Wildfly, 3 things are added within the Nazgul layer -

 1. A PostgreSQL module is installed into the application server.
    This enables creating connection pools to postgres databases.